dishantgupta/pathfindr/README.md

 ## _Further Enhancements_

-- abstraction of flight client
-  - integrate multiple clients
-  - dynamically switch clients based on a property or configuration

-- uWSGI server integration
+- uWSGI server integration [CRITICAL]
   - flask server is not for production usecase, a web server needs to be integrated which redirects to flask server

-- Test Cases - Mock Amadeus API
+- Test Cases - Mock Amadeus API [CRITICAL]
   - mock client APIs and write test scenarios for success and fail cases
   - connection errors, http errors, invalid inputs need to be mocked for Amadeus authentication and flight offers APIs
   - test cases validation should be done at app startup

+- abstraction of flight client [HIGH]
+  - integrate multiple clients
+  - dynamically switch clients based on a property or configuration